Akalanka-sub/chathuratest/docs/README.md

 08. User
 09. Send to correction:- Can be selected one by one what are the accounts send to the corrections.
 10. Filter By Account :- We can be find the required account numbers with click this button.
-11. Correction        :- When we click the the correction button after complete the above process we can be succeeded the correction process
+11. Correction        :- When we click the the 'correction' button after complete the above process we can be succeeded the correction process

 ### ALLOW BACKDATE
 <img src="./img/p 13.PNG"/>

+#### Includes
+1. Counter ID
+2. Current Date
+3. Agent
+4. Center
+5. Allow BackDate   :- Can be choosed required counter id for allow backdate.
+6. Allow to BackDate:- When the above boxes are complete clicking the 'Allow to BackDate' button complete the process.

 -   Run [Docsify CLI](#docsify-cli) web server.